kaashmonee/go-pg-sqlc-crud/README.md

 ## Built With

-This tool is made possible by these excellent projects:
+Most of the code was written with the assistance of Claude 3.5 Sonnet.
+This tool is made possible by:

 ### Core Dependencies